-Waveguides with metallic boundaries, Mode orthogonality, Modal expansion Excitation by simple sources.
-Constant impedance wall waveguides.
+Waveguides with metallic boundaries, Mode orthogonality, Modal expansion Excitation by sources.
+Constant impedance waveguides.
 The corrugated waveguide as a low crosspolar radiator.
 Waveguides with imperfect walls: The earth Ionosphere guide and the Tunnel Guide as examples of natural waveguides.
 Dielectric waveguides: i) The Optical Fiber Guide, ii) Millimeter waveguides.
 The Microstrip line and the Coplanar Waveguide: Characteristics of single and coupled lines.
 Numerical methods for waveguide analysis.

-0610-524: ADVANCED TOPICS IN NETWORKING CR: 3
+ADVANCED TOPICS IN 0610-524: NETWORKING CR: 3